 Paul informed the Galatians about the truth of who they were inside because of Christ living in them.
-These same traits are embedded in the supernatural DNA of every believer in Christ, right now, today–on the exact same level–because they are coming from Christ in them.
+These same traits are embedded in the supernatural DNA of every believer in Christ, right now, today–because they’re coming from Christ in them.
 Here they are:

-Now, as you can see, we have wonderful attributes as Christ-indwellers!
-Paul calls these traits fruit.
-He calls them fruit because fruit never forces itself to grow…fruit happens naturally.
+As you can see, we have wonderful attributes as Christ-indwellers!
+Paul calls these traits fruit because fruit never forces itself to grow.
+Fruit happens naturally.
 Same with us as Christians.
-Anything we “produce” in our lives should be happening from a state of rest.
+Anything we produce in our lives should be happening from a state of rest.
 We are branches.
-Branches never “work hard” to grow fruit, neither do they “muster up enough self-discipline.”
+Branches never work hard to grow fruit, neither do they muster up enough self-discipline.
 No, they simply be themselves, and that’s what we are, branches, being who God made us to be!
 Jesus tells us this:

 “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.”
 (John 15:5)

-The self-centered Christian who thinks they are producing “amazing” fruit by their own efforts and gifts, they will look at that verse, John 15:5, and immediately rebuttal, “Yeah Matt, the key word there is to remain!
+The confused person who thinks they’re producing “amazing” fruit by their own efforts and gifts, they’ll look at John 15:5 and immediately rebuttal, “Yeah Matt, the key word there is to remain!
 You gotta do your part to remain in Jesus!
 If you don’t, you’re out!”

 Friend, from the very first time you are in Jesus, you can’t un-remain.
-You are in Him for good (see Hebrews 7:25, 2 Timothy 2:13).
-Only those who have never been a part of Jesus “can do nothing,” and we have become a part of Him through one step: believe He has forgiven you (see John 1:12).
+You’re in Him for good (see Hebrews 7:25, 2 Timothy 2:13, Colossians 3:3, 1 Corinthians 6:17).
+Only those who have never been a part of Jesus “can do nothing” and we have become a part of Him through one step: We’ve believed He’s forgiven us (see John 1:12,13).